GiulioMarciante/GiulioMarciante/README.md

 - Waking up earlier to make good use of the day
 - Coding at least 4 hours a day
 - Exercising 3 days a week
-- Improving my knowledge with some education apart from the course
+- Improving my knowledge with some online education

 #### :computer: Programming languages and tools:
 <p>